csaude/openmrs-module-debezium/README.md

 you need to 'force' the engine to record the initial offset by making a database insert or update or delete of a row in one of the watched tables, ensure an offset is written to the file you configured for the **Offset Storage File Filename** global property value.

+#### Starting And Stopping The Debezium Engine

+#### Backups
+It is highly recommended to back up the debezium history and offset files which can be useful in case they are lost or get corrupted, i.e. the application can use a previously backed up offset file to resume from an earlier point in time and move forward again without the need to re-run an initial loading.